-I’m always amazed when black people say the N-word is a term of endearment or familiarity -yet the conventional spelling is rarely used to indicate this ‘truth’.
+I’m always amazed when black people say the N-word is a term of endearment or familiarity.
+However, they rarely use conventional spelling to indicate their belief.
 Same with this painting that hangs in Smithsonian’s National Museum of African American History and Culture.
-The artist, Barkley Hendricks says he means to be provocative but the spelling of the portrait’s name “New Orleans Niggah” reveals otherwise.
+The artist, Barkley Hendricks, says he means to be provocative, but the spelling of the portrait’s name, “New Orleans Niggah” reveals otherwise.

 From the placard:

 You put it out there and let others deal with it.